jayaramsivaramannair/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) `The main distinction between .forEach and .map is that -` `.forEach applies the function received as a parameter to each array element but its return value is undefined.` `On the other hand, .map applies the function received as a parameter to each array element and returns a new array by transforming elements in the original array`.

+`The second distinction between .forEach and .map is that -` `In case of .forEach, we cannot chain other methods to it since the return value is undefined.` `On the other hand, as .map returns a new array with transformed elements, we can chain other methods to the result such as .sort(), .filter() and so on...`

 2. Explain the difference between a callback and a higher order function.
+`Higher order function is a function which accepts another function as a parameter or returns a function as an output` `On the other hand, callbacks represent functions which are passed in as parameters to a higher order function`

 3. What is closure?
+`closure enables an inner/nested function to access a variable not only within its own function scope but it can also access variables from its surrounding function`
+`closure also enables an inner/nested function to keep the access alive to a variable in its surrounding function scope even after the nested function returns`
+`closure can save state of a variable in its surrounding function scope and this becomes especially useful when a function needs to keep track of a counter between successive function calls`

 4. Describe the four rules of the 'this' keyword.
+`The value of 'this' differs on how and where the function is invoked.` `The four rules of this keyword are as below:`
+`(a) Global Binding: Using this keyword inside a function or in a global scope will refer to the global object which is window in case of a browser`
+`(b) Implicit Binding: 'this' keyword refers to the object on which the function is called` `(c) Explicit Binding: This occurs when we use the call(), apply() and bind() methods.
+In these case, 'this' refers to the object which we have specified`
+`(d) new keyword: new keyword creates a new instance of an object.
+In this case, 'this' keyword refers to the new instance of the object being created`

 5. Why do we need super() in an extended class?
+`super keyword is used in an extended/child class because it helps us initialize variables or set values of properties which are common to both the parent class and child class.`
+`In a way, super keyword helps us avoid duplication and inherit properties from the parent class in few lines of code.`

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.